 - 1/4 teaspoon granulated garlic

 - Remove membrane from back of ribs, rinse and pat dry with paper towels.
-Set ribs in a glass baking dish and pour marinade over ribs making sure it is evenly coated.
-Cover dish with plastic wrap and place into the refrigerator for 4 hours.
+Set ribs, bone side down, in a glass baking dish, and pour marinade over meat portion of ribs.
+Cover with plastic wrap and place into the refrigerator for 4-6 hours.

 - Preheat grill for a medium high, indirect cook.
 Remove ribs from marinade and place onto grill, bone side down.
 Cook for two to three hours.